paulgarces/Hand-Gesture-Password/README.md

 - If they match your saved password, you’ll get access.

 ### 4. Launch an App
-- Once logged in, type the name of the app to open it.
+- Once logged in, type the name of the app in the terminal to open it.
     - Example: `Spotify`, `Notes`, `System Preferences`
-- Type `'exit'` to end the session.
+- Type `'exit'` in the terminal to end the session.

 ---